oracle-livelabs/database/oci-adb-iam/lab2_oci-wallet-and-enable-iam/lab2_oci-wallet-and-enable-iam.md

 - Create database users and grant them permissions
 - unzip wallet and update files so that the ADB can be accessed using a token

-### Prerequisites
-This lab assumes you have:
-- Completed Lab 1: Create ADB and set up Environment

 ## Task 1: Generate Wallet in adb_wallet folder

 1. Create adb_wallet directory.